1.4. LAMMPS non-features¶

 plot your output data

-Although over the years these limitations have been somewhat reduced through features added to LAMMPS or external tools that either closely interface with LAMMPS or extend LAMMPS.
+Over the years some of these limitations have been reduced or removed, through features added to LAMMPS or external tools that either closely interface with LAMMPS or extend LAMMPS.

 Here are suggestions on how to perform these tasks:

 GUI: LAMMPS can be built as a library and a Python wrapper that wraps the library interface is provided.
 Thus, GUI interfaces can be written in Python (or C or C++ if desired) that run LAMMPS and visualize or plot its output.
 Examples of this are provided in the python directory and described on the Python doc page.
 Also, there are several external wrappers or GUI front ends.

 Builder: Several pre-processing tools are packaged with LAMMPS.
 Some of them convert input files in formats produced by other MD codes such as CHARMM, AMBER, or Insight into LAMMPS input formats.
 Some of them are simple programs that will build simple molecular systems, such as linear bead-spring polymer chains.
 The moltemplate program is a true molecular builder that will generate complex molecular models.
 See the Tools doc page for details on tools packaged with LAMMPS.
 The Pre/post processing page of the LAMMPS website describes a variety of 3rd party tools for this task.
 Furthermore, some LAMMPS internal commands allow to reconstruct, or selectively add topology information, as well as provide the option to insert molecule templates instead of atoms for building bulk molecular systems.

 Force-field assignment: The conversion tools described in the previous bullet for CHARMM, AMBER, and Insight will also assign force field coefficients in the LAMMPS format, assuming you provide CHARMM, AMBER, or BIOVIA (formerly Accelrys) force field files.
 The tools ParmEd and InterMol are particularly powerful and flexible in converting force field and topology data between various MD simulation programs.